mrdavemorgan/lepgallery/readme.txt

 Tested up to: 3.0
 Stable tag: trunk

-Publish external picture directories in WordPress.
+Publish external image directories as gallery in WordPress.

 == Description ==